reposense/RepoSense/docs/DeveloperGuide.md

 The main HTML file is generated from [`frontend/src/index.pug`](../frontend/src/index.pug).

 [Vue](https://vuejs.org/v2/api/) (pronounced /vjuː/, like view) is a progressive framework for building user interfaces.
 It is heavily utilized in the report to dynamically update the information in the various views.
 (Style guide available [here](https://vuejs.org/v2/style-guide/), Developer tool available [here](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd)).
 Vue lifecycle hooks are the defined methods which gets executed in a certain stage of the Vue object lifespan.
-The following is the lifecycle diagram indicating the hook sequence:
+The following is the Vue lifecycle diagram taken from [here](https://vuejs.org/v2/guide/instance.html#Lifecycle-Diagram) indicating the hook sequence:
 ![vue lifecycle diagram](images/vue-lifecycle-diagram.png)

 The following is a snapshot of the report: